xaviermouy/SoundScope/README.md

 print(annot.data)

 ```
 The code above requires to have ecosound installed.
-To install ecosound use the command: pip intall ecosound
+To install ecosound use the command: **pip install ecosound**

 # Found a bug or want new feature?